kyledross/ifr-1_plugin/documentation/aircraft_configs.md

-Aircraft config files are a JSON file that describes how an aircraft will interface with the IFR-1 controller.
+# Aircraft Configuration Guide

-The JSON file is structured as follows:
+The Octavi IFR-1 Flex plugin uses JSON configuration files to map hardware events to X-Plane commands and datarefs.
+This guide explains the structure and available options for creating your own aircraft configurations.

-### Installation
+## File Location and Loading

-Configuration files should be placed in a directory named `configs` located in the plugin's root folder.
+Configuration files must be placed in a directory named `configs` located in the plugin's root folder.

-Standard directory structure:
+### Directory Structure
 ```
 Resources/plugins/IFR1_Flex/
 ├── 64/